Yuhta/mwdict/README.md

 Copy `mwdict` to anywhere you want, probably one of the directories in `$PATH`.

+In the file your shell set up environment variables (e.g. `.profile`, `.zshenv`), add the following line

+    export MWDICT_API_KEY_LEARNERS=YOUR-API-KEY

+The API keys can be got from http://www.dictionaryapi.com/.

 ## Usage ##

 `mwdict -h` gives you a brief help message on how to use this program.